dbpedia/databus/docs/uniquesellingpoints.md

 # 🚀 Unique Features (Draft)

-## High-degree of Automation and Re-use
+## High-degree of Automation and Reuse

 Over three years, we implemented and designed the Databus to build a solid foundation for automating many tedious processes in Knowledge Engineering including upload, download, low-level conversions, quality tests, generating statistics and tracking provenance (includes private key signature for authenticity).
 We fireproofed it using the DBpedia Snapshot release process.
 The result is that we **saved 92% cost in work hours while being 10 times more productive** (increase in release frequency).
 In particular: